therapyfit

 Employee benefits (extended health)

-Most extended health plans in Alberta cover sessions with a registered psychologist.
-Coverage for counselling therapists and social workers varies; some plans cover all three, others only cover psychologists.
-Most plans cap out at $500 to $3,000 per year.
+The majority of extended health plans in Alberta cover sessions with a registered psychologist.
+Coverage for Canadian Certified Counsellors and social workers varies.
+Some plans cover all three, others cover only psychologists.
+Most plans have an annual cap, typically $500 to $3,000 per year.
 For a detailed walkthrough, see our guide on using employee benefits for therapy in Calgary.

 Alberta Health Services (public)

-AHS provides some free mental health services, but availability is limited and waitlists can be months long.
-You usually need a referral from your family doctor to Access Mental Health, the AHS intake service.
+AHS provides some free mental health services, but availability is limited and waitlists can be several months.
+You typically need a referral from your family doctor to Access Mental Health, the AHS intake service.
 For a full breakdown, see our guide on what Alberta Health covers for therapy.

 Private pay (out of pocket)

-If you don’t have benefits or you’ve used up your annual coverage, you’re paying the full session fee.
-This is where the rate differences between credential types matter.
-A counsellor at $180 per session provides comparable talk therapy to a psychologist at $235, which saves you around $2,800 over a year of weekly sessions.
+If you do not have benefits or have exhausted your annual coverage, you pay the full session fee.
+This is where understanding the rate differences between credential types becomes important.
+A Canadian Certified Counsellor at $140 per session provides comparable talk therapy to a psychologist at $220, potentially saving you $3,500 or more over a year of weekly sessions.

 4. Sliding scale and reduced-fee options

-Many private practitioners in Calgary offer a sliding scale, which is a reduced fee based on your financial situation.
-Here’s how it usually works:
+Many private practitioners in Calgary offer a sliding scale, a reduced fee based on your financial situation.
+Here is how it typically works:

 • Ask directly.
-Most therapists don’t advertise sliding scale on their website.
+Most therapists do not advertise sliding scale availability on their website.
 You usually need to ask during the consultation call or first session.

 • Limited spots.
-Practitioners typically keep a small number of sliding scale spots (often 2 to 5 clients at any given time).
-If nothing’s available now, ask to be put on a waitlist.
+Practitioners typically reserve a small number of sliding scale spots (often 2 to 5 clients at any given time).
+If there is no availability now, ask to be put on a waitlist.

 • Income-based.
-The reduced fee is usually based on your household income.
+The reduced fee is usually determined by your household income.
 Some practitioners use a formal scale; others negotiate individually.

 • Typical sliding scale range.
 A psychologist who normally charges $220 might offer $120 to $160 on a sliding scale.
 A counsellor at $150 might offer $80 to $120.

 You can also look for supervised intern therapists or practicum students at training clinics.
-They work under the supervision of a licensed practitioner at much lower rates ($40 to $100 per session).
-The quality of care is often very good because these are trained professionals finishing the last stage of their education.
+They provide therapy under the supervision of a licensed practitioner at significantly reduced rates ($40 to $100 per session).
+The quality of care is often excellent.
+These are trained professionals completing the final stage of their education.

 5. Free and low-cost mental health resources in Calgary

-If cost is a barrier, Calgary has a few free and low-cost options:
+If cost is a significant barrier, Calgary has several free and low-cost options:

 Calgary Counselling Centre

-Individual, couples, and family counselling on a sliding scale based on income.
+Offers individual, couples, and family counselling on a sliding scale based on income.
 Fees range from $0 to $150 per session.
 One of the largest community counselling agencies in Canada.
-Waitlists can be a few weeks for non-urgent concerns.
+Waitlists can be several weeks for non-urgent concerns.

 Distress Centre Calgary

 24/7 crisis support by phone (403-266-HELP), text, and chat.
 Also offers short-term professional counselling (up to 12 sessions) at no cost.
-Not limited to crisis situations; they support a range of concerns.
+Not limited to crisis situations — they support a range of emotional concerns.

 Catholic Family Service

 Despite the name, they serve people of all backgrounds.
-Counselling on a sliding scale.
-Specializes in family concerns, grief, and trauma.
+Offers counselling on a sliding scale.
+Specialises in family-related concerns, grief, and trauma.

 Access Mental Health (AHS)

 The intake point for publicly funded mental health services in Alberta.
 Call 403-943-1500.
-A clinician assesses your needs and connects you with the right services.
+A clinician will assess your needs and connect you with appropriate services.
 Free, but waitlists for ongoing therapy can be long.

 Employee Assistance Programs (EAPs)

 If your employer offers an EAP, you typically get 3 to 8 free sessions per issue.
 Check with your HR department.
-EAP services are confidential; your employer doesn’t know you’re using them.
+EAP services are confidential — your employer does not know you are using them.

 University Training Clinics

-The University of Calgary’s psychology training clinic and Mount Royal University’s counselling program offer therapy with supervised graduate students at reduced rates.
-Quality is generally high, and sessions are closely supervised.
+The University of Calgary's psychology training clinic and Mount Royal University's counselling program offer therapy with supervised graduate students at reduced rates.
+Quality is typically high, and sessions are closely supervised.

 6. How to reduce your therapy costs

-Even without a sliding scale, there are ways to bring the cost down:
+Even without a sliding scale, there are practical strategies to make therapy more affordable:

-• Consider a counselling therapist or intern.
+• Consider a Canadian Certified Counsellor or social worker instead of a psychologist.
 For talk therapy, outcomes are comparable across credential types.
-You could save $40 to $80 per session by seeing a registered counselling therapist instead of a psychologist, or more with a supervised intern.
+You could save $60 to $100 per session by seeing a Canadian Certified Counsellor instead of a psychologist.

 • Use your benefits strategically.
-If your plan covers $2,000 per year for psychology, that’s roughly 8 to 10 sessions with a psychologist.
+If your plan covers $2,000 per year for psychology, that covers roughly 8 to 10 sessions with a psychologist.
 Spread them out.
-Monthly sessions with a psychologist plus bi-weekly sessions with a lower-cost counsellor can stretch your coverage.
+Monthly sessions with a psychologist supplemented by bi-weekly sessions with a lower-cost counsellor can stretch your coverage.

-• Try virtual therapy.
-Some therapists charge less for virtual sessions because of lower overhead.
-You also save on commuting and parking.
+• Choose virtual therapy.
+Some therapists charge less for virtual sessions due to lower overhead.
+Virtual sessions also save you commuting time and parking costs.

 • Claim therapy on your taxes.
-Fees paid to registered psychologists (and in many cases, counselling therapists and social workers) qualify for the medical expense tax credit on your Canadian tax return.
+Fees paid to registered psychologists (and in many cases, Canadian Certified Counsellors and social workers) are eligible for the medical expense tax credit on your Canadian tax return.

 • Ask about session frequency.
-You don’t have to go weekly.
-Bi-weekly sessions cut costs in half and still keep things moving, especially after the first few months of more frequent sessions.
+You do not have to go weekly.
+Bi-weekly sessions cut costs in half while still maintaining therapeutic momentum, especially after the initial phase of more frequent sessions.

 • Combine your spouse's benefits.
 If both you and your partner have employee benefits, you may be able to claim under both plans (coordination of benefits).
 Check with both insurers.